ebarthur/go-api/README.md

 # Go API

 This is a simple API built using Go.
+It provides functionality to retrieve user login details and coin balance.

 ## Getting Started